astriaorg/docs/docs/overview/introduction.md

 ![Astria Architecture](./assets/astria-architecture.png)

-Astria is building a decentralized sequencer network that can be shared by many rollups.
+Astria is building a decentralized sequencing layer that can be shared amongst multiple rollups.

 At a high level, the Astria stack performs the following functions: